-Hedge Fund Guru Ray Dalio Reveals His Closely-Guarded Workplace Secrets
+Hedge Fund Guru Ray Dalio Reveals His Closely Guarded Workplace Secrets

 This interview has been edited and condensed for clarity.

-Fast Company: Can radical transparency work for everyone – even those personalities who don’t respond to it?
+Fast Company: Can radical transparency work for everyone–even those personalities who don’t respond to it?

 Ray Dalio: Before I get into the radical transparency part, I want to make sure to emphasize that it only works towards a greater goal.
-My goal was to build an ideal meritocracy full of meaningful work and meaningful relationships.
+My goal was to build an idea meritocracy full of meaningful work and meaningful relationships.
 And to get at those goals through radical truthfulness and radical transparency, for people to see things for themselves.

 Suppose we’re working together, and a hundred of us were working together, why wouldn’t I let you see everything and why shouldn’t we be able to talk about it?

-To have an ideal meritocracy, you need to do three things: Put your honest thoughts on the table, engage in thoughtful disagreements – how do you disagree without it being a problem? – and then you have to have rules to get past your disagreements.
+To have an idea meritocracy, you need to do three things: Put your honest thoughts on the table, engage in thoughtful disagreements–how do you disagree without it being a problem?–and then you have to have rules to get past your disagreements.
 Good for any relationship.
 And for every workplace in which you want to have quality exchanges and thoughtfulness.

 Related: Why Startups Should Make Radical Transparency A Top Priority